|Court:||United States District Court for the District of New Jersey|

 This is a securities fraud class action case brought by a group of institutional investors on behalf of purchasers of Cognizant Technology Solutions Corporation (“Cognizant” or the “Company”) common stock between February 27, 2015 and September 29, 2016.
 The case alleges that Cognizant and certain of its executives (collectively, “Defendants”) violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making false statements concealing the fact that the company had made illegal payments to Indian governmental officials to secure favorable permits required to build and operate so-called “SEZ facilities” in India, special facilities entitled to lucrative tax breaks and labor benefits.
 Cognizant has already acknowledged that it improperly paid at least $6 million to Indian officials to obtain valuable permits, and has admitted that members of the Company’s “senior management” participated in making, or ignored, the corrupt payments.
 On September 30, 2016, when Cognizant publicly disclosed that it was investigating whether “payments relating to facilities in India were made improperly and in possible violation of the U.S. Foreign Corrupt Practices Act and other applicable laws,” the Company’s stock fell significantly.
 Notably, the same day Cognizant disclosed its investigation, it also announced the surprise resignation of the Company’s President.

-Lead Plaintiffs Have Reached a Proposed Settlement of the Action for $95 Million
+Lead Plaintiffs Have Settled the Action for $95 Million

-The Court-appointed Lead Plaintiffs, Union Asset Management Holding AG, Amalgamated Bank, as Trustee for the LongView Collective Investment Funds, and the Fire and Police Pension Association of Colorado (“Lead Plaintiffs”), on behalf of themselves and the Settlement Class, have reached a proposed settlement of the Action for $95,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+The Court-appointed Lead Plaintiffs, Union Asset Management Holding AG, Amalgamated Bank, as Trustee for the LongView Collective Investment Funds, and the Fire and Police Pension Association of Colorado (“Lead Plaintiffs”), on behalf of themselves and the Settlement Class, have settled the Action for $95,000,000 in cash (the “Settlement”).

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of: